yangyang020301/Data-and-analysis-scripts-for-the-WD-IMBH-tidal-study/README.md

 3. Run the notebooks in the notebooks/  directory to generate the figures.

+## Notes

+- The scripts assume the directory structure of this repository.
+  Please make sure the file paths are consistent with the repository layout when running the code.

+- Some scripts load `.npz` data files directly.
+  The internal structure and variable names of these files can be seen in the corresponding code where they are loaded.

+- The interpolant functions in `rt_interpolant_function/` are loaded using `joblib`.
+  Ensure the paths in the scripts correctly point to these files.

 ## Citation

 If you use the data or code from this repository, please cite the associated paper: